+Figure X —Clock Attributes field

+The Priority 1, Clock Class, Clock Accuracy, Offset Scaled Log Variance, Priority 2 and Clock Identity subfields indicate attributes of the source of timing locally available to the STA that transmits the element, and are defined the same as priority1, clockClass, clockAccuracy, offsetSceledLogVariance, priority2 and clockIdentity attributes defined in IEEE Std 802.1AS-Rev/D8.0, Section 8.6.2 (PTP Instance attributes).

-The Clock Quality field indicates the accuracy of the local clock available to the STA that transmits the element.
-It is set to the value of the 32-bit ClockQuality structure defined in IEEE Std 802.1AS.
+The Time Source field is an information only field that indicates the type of clock available to the STA transmitting the element.
+It is defined the same as the timeSource attribute IEEE Std 802.1AS-Rev/D8.0, Section 8.6.2 (PTP Instance attributes).

+NOTE 1—The Clock Attributes field is defined similar to the 802.1AS systemIdentity attribute, as a metric to compare the local clock available to a STA and the clock available to the peer STA that transmits the TDD Clock Attributes element.
+While the comparison metric and logic are defined the same as 802.1AS for flexibility, using the 802.1AS protocol for TDD time synchronization is not required and is outside the scope of tis standard.

-NOTE 1—DMG STAs that support TDD channel access can use external timing sources such as GNSS for accurate synchronization.
-For example, for a STA with access to a clock that is synchronized to a primary reference time source such as GNSS (i.e., clockClass of 0x06), and has a precision of ±500 ps (i.e., clockAccuracy 0f 0x23) and has a clock variance of 1.497e-22 s2 (i.e., offsetScaledLogVariance 0x3780) the value of the Clock Quality field is 0x06233780.
+NOTE 2—DMG STAs that support TDD channel access can use external timing sources such as GNSS for accurate Clock Attributes.
+For example, for a STA with access to a clock that is synchronized to a primary reference time source such as GNSS (i.e., clockClass of 0x06), and has a precision of ±500 ps (i.e., clockAccuracy 0f 0x23) and a clock variance of 1.497e-22 s2 (i.e., offsetScaledLogVariance 0x3780), the Clock Class, Clock Accuracy and Offset Scaled Log Variance fields are respectively set to 0x06, 0x23 and 0x3780.
 Refer to IEEE Std 802.1AS for details.

-NOTE 2—DMG STAs that support TDD channel access can use different protocols for time synchronization.
-The TDD Synchronization element is used to indicate the quality of the clock available to a STA to its peers.
-Protocols that could use this information are outside the scope of this standard.

-The Sync Mode field indicates access to a local source of timing (e.g., GPS).
+The Sync Mode field indicates access to a local source of timing (e.g., GNSS).
 The Sync Mode field is set to 1 to indicate that the STA does not have access to a local source of timing at the time of sending the element.
 The Sync Mode field is set to 0 to indicate that the local clock is used by the STA at the time of sending the element.

 >>> Edit Section 11.1.7 (P348L16) as follows: